epam/solidity-bootcamp/README.md

 - Deploy to a remote public network
 - Interact with a remote public network
 - Test against a remote public network
-- /task/ Setup Metamask&Infura/Alchemy, deploy, test and interact with a smart contract
+- **TASK** Setup Metamask&Infura/Alchemy, deploy, test and interact with a smart contract

 ### Session Web3 App